hamzaaslam-cs/nodejs-boilerplate/README.md

 # nodejs-boilerplate

-It is pre-configured nodejs project  with jest testing so develop can quickly clone and start wokring on business logic of the project.
+It is pre-configured nodejs project  with jest testing to develop quickly clone and start wokring on business logic of the project.

 ## Authors